 2. Provide valuable and informative content—and plenty of it

 The best HVAC websites provide the user with all the necessary information to make the right decision regarding service.
-Blog posts, FAQs, and testimonials all provide the user the information they seek to pick your company for their heating and cooling service needs.
+Blog posts, FAQs, and testimonials all provide the user with the information they seek to pick your company for their heating and cooling service needs.
 You can’t just make a couple of blog posts and call it good—you need to be continuously creating and updating content as freshness is a small ranking factor.

 3. Establish a clear visual hierarchy

 Visual hierarchy naturally guides the visitors’ thought patterns through to the information they need.
 Pair that with strategic calls-to-action or contact form, and you have a winning combination.

 4. Provide prominent contact information in the header

 Placing your phone number in the header helps keep it in a prominent position.
 This shows that your company is ready to answer any questions and schedule service over the phone.
 Add to this a fixed header and the phone number will never be out of the visitor’s sight.

-5. Reduce form fields to shorten up the contact form
+5. Reduce form fields and enable auto-fill to shorten up the contact form

-6. Build your authority with a testimonials section
+6. Build your authority with testimonials and awards

 Show the visitors how well you treat your customers.
-Testimonials ooze authority by displaying the quality of service you provide, and 84 percent of consumers trust them as much as recommendations from friends.
+Testimonials ooze authority by displaying the quality of service you provide, and 84% of consumers trust them as much as recommendations from friends.
 Great testimonials emphasize your offers and benefits.
 However, 85% of consumers don’t trust reviews more than three months old, so establish a way to continuously generate new reviews.

 As for badges, certifications, and awards—if you earned them, show them off.
 Certifications and awards always elevate the visitor’s perception of your company.
-They are the great piece to include to make your company the AUTHORITY in your area.
+They are a great piece to include to make your company the AUTHORITY in your area.